 Displayed on top of the case are the DSO emblem, model name, serial number, etc., which prove the product's supplied by the DSO.

-However in 2013, before Leon received the Sentinel Nine, a large-scale bioterror incident occurred at Tall Oaks in the United States.
+In 2013 however, before Leon received the Sentinel Nine, a large-scale bioterror incident occurred at Tall Oaks in the United States.

 ● Gun Case